subhajit104/SplitWise-App-LLD/README.md

 So, I can keep my code extensible for 3 of the 4 optional requirements!

 Then, I’ll note down the entities (models) that will be involved in the design.

-User
+# Actors
+1. User: users can add any amount, select any type of expense and split with any of the available users.
+1. Split: (EqualSplit, ExactSplit, PercentSplit)
+1. Expense : piadBy, amount, TypeOfExpense
+1.
-Split (EqualSplit, ExactSplit, PercentSplit) ExpenseMetadata (For Optional requirement #1)
+ExpenseMetadata (For Optional requirement #1)
 Expense (EqualExpense, ExactExpense, PercentExpense) ExpenseType (enum to differentiate between different expense types)